Surprise view image

 The steep drop

-The ridgeline skirts close to the steep declivities between the two Fells
+The ridge line skirts close to the steep declivities between the two Fells

-Looking back to Bowfell
+Looking back towards Bowfell

-Looking back towards Bowfell from the ridge path
+Looking back towards Bowfell

 Sue on the summit of Loft Crag